Consular Report of Death of a U.S. Citizen Abroad

 - Oversee the performance of the disposition of the remains and the distribution of the effects of the deceased.

-- Send signed copies of the Consular Report of Death of an U.S. Citizen Abroad to the next-of-kin or legal representative for use in settling estate matters in the United States.
+- Send signed copies of the Consular Report of Death of an U.S. Citizen Abroad to the next-of-kin or legal representative for possible use in settling estate matters in the United States.

 What is a Consular Report of Death of a U.S. Citizen Abroad?